 “I know that,” he gritted with exasperation, “but how can you turn my stove off?”

-“Regularly scheduled safety update downloaded from the company website according to the End User Agreement you signed during purchase of your Lexi unit,” it replied smoothly.
-“All internet enabled devices shall be placed under the control of the Lexi Household Assistant to maximize human safety in a non-intrusive manner while preserving resource depletion allowance standards in accordance with U.S. Government regulation §59.37 . . .”
+“Regularly scheduled safety update downloaded from the company website according to the End User Agreement you signed during the purchase of your Lexi unit,” it replied smoothly.
+“All internet-enabled devices shall be placed under the control of the Lexi Household Assistant to maximize human safety in a non-intrusive manner while preserving resource depletion allowance standards in accordance with U.S. Government regulation §59.37 . . .”